-Chuck and Edie, hosts at the October Country Inn, with an eye toward keeping our patrons informed about local events of interest, thought that you would like to know that we noticed that they’re putting up the tents on the Town Green for Bookstock, Woodstock’s annual bookfair, and literary festival.
+Chuck and Edie, hosts at the October Country Inn (check us out), with an eye toward keeping our patrons informed about local events of interest, thought that you would like to know that we noticed that they’re putting up the tents on the Town Green for Bookstock, Woodstock’s annual bookfair, and literary festival.
 Bookstock is presented in support of cultural richness and diversity, and celebrates the arts.
 New England is home to many talented writers representing diverse genres, from national Poet Laureates and Pulitzer Prize winners to emerging young writers and those who have found their compelling voice at midlife.
 Bookstock encourages appreciation for good writing and other artistic endeavors by introducing residents and visitors of all ages to writers, musicians and artists.

 This year, Bookstock is a three day event held on July 27, 28 & 29.
 Events are all free, and most events take place in historic buildings around the Woodstock Green, a short walk from the center of Woodstock village.
 In addition, ArtisTree Gallery in nearby South Pomfret, hosts the opening reception, as well as the UnBound exhibition of book art.
 Marsh-Billings-Rockefeller National Historical Park hosts a writing workshop and presentation.
 Bentley’s Restaurant holds a brunch reading Sunday morning.